 You’ll also need to consider what you’d like to do on your trip.
 Want to visit Florence’s museums when they’re not crowded?
 Come in the winter!
 Want to hike on trails free of snow AND crowds in Northern Italy?
 Come in July or September!

 1. August is best avoided throughout the country if possible.
-It’s holiday season for Italians and Europeans, meaning destinations are packed.
+It’s the holiday season for Italians and Europeans, meaning destinations are packed.
 It is also very hot, especially in the central and southern parts of the country.
 The heat, combined with crowds, lack of A/C, shops being closed (because their owners are on vacation), and higher prices can make August an unpleasant month to travel.

 Best Months to Visit